 Does Salelytics use any other tracking technology?

-Salelytics employs a software technology called transparent images to help us better manage content on our site by informing us what content is effective.
+Salelytics employs a software technology to help us better manage content on our site by informing us what content is effective.
 We use extremely small, transparent images with a unique identifier, similar in function to cookies, used to track the online movements of Web users.
 The main difference between the two is transparent images are invisible on the page and are very small, about the size of the period at the end of this sentence.
 In some instances, transparent images are tied to users’ personally identifiable information.
 In particular, we use transparent images in our HTML-based e-mails to let us know which e-mails have been opened by the recipients.
 This allows us to gauge the effectiveness of certain communications.
 Users may opt out of these e-mails by replying to the unsubscribe link at the end of the e-mail message.

 How does Salelytics ensure compliance with legal obligations?